Any successful entrepreneur will tell you that having multiple revenue streams is critical to your success.

 And yet one of the hardest things to sell people on is a continuity program.

 This is the challenge that many entrepreneurs face when they want to set up a recurring revenue model…

-But it’s well worth overcoming the challenge (and I’m going to show you exactly how to do it in the next few posts) because there are so many BENEFITS.
+But it’s well worth overcoming the challenge (and I’m going to give you step-by-step guidance on how to do it) because there are so many BENEFITS.

 When you have a continuity program or a membership site, not only do you have predictable, stable income…

 You also have a group of customers who are paying you money to give you feedback on what products to release in the future, which means you are essentially getting paid to do market research.